hleveillegauvin/CodingClub/README.md

     grep -A1 -B1 "Paris" "city.list.json" | grep -B2 '"country": "CA"'

-So we found the ID we we’re looking for using `grep`.
+So we found the ID we’re looking for using `grep`.
 Alternatively, `jq` has a built-in search function:

     jq '.[] | select(.name | match("paris";"i")) | select(.country | match("CA";"i"))' "city.list.json"

-Let’s breakdown our last query.
+Let’s break down our last query.
 We asked `jq` to open the array using `[]`, search within `.name` for the case-insensitive (`"i"`) string `"paris"`, then within those results, search within `.country` for a case-insensitive string matching `"CA"`, the country code for Canada.
 Since we’re really interested in the city ID, let’s be even more specific:

     jq '.[] | select(.name | match("paris";"i")) | select(.country | match("CA";"i")) | .id' "city.list.json"